Menu

 H: Kipp, Catlin

-Gives authority to higher education institutions to grant high school equivalency degrees and adds digital literacy skills into potential curriculum.
+Adult Education Gives authority to higher education institutions to grant high school equivalency degrees and adds digital literacy skills into potential curricula.

 +